 A full kit with a dozen pieces takes up a lot of room – unless you have a dedicated space, finding all that space is a challenge in the average home.
 Electronic sets are perfect for these types of houses; like an ironing board, they fold away neatly.

 Portable sets are often much cheaper than full-size ones.
 Adults just starting may not want to drop a small fortune on a full-size kit either.
 You’ll find some travel kits are smaller and cheaper to suit a wide range of budgets.

 As well as regularly gigging or jamming with friends, practice is the key to improving.
-The big issue with drums is they’re so incredibly loud.
+The big issue with drums is they’re so incredibly loud (admittedly there are ways to make them quieter).
 Electronic sets have headphone sockets so you plug in and play at any hour of the day and not bother anyone.
 That’s super convenient if you live near others.

 Buying Guide – Key Consideration When Buying a Travel Drum Kit

 There are mainly two types: acoustic and electronic.
 So let’s look at each in turn: